emaarco/pmml-to-dmn/README.md

 **🔗 Related Project**: [bpmn-and-ai](https://github.com/emaarco/bpmn-and-ai)

-### 🚫 The Problem
+## 🚫 The Problem

 You've trained a beautiful decision tree model.
 Great!
 Now what?
-Most ML models sit in Jupyter notebooks gathering digital dust.
+Many ML models sit in tools like [Knime](https://www.knime.com/) gathering digital dust.
 This tool lets you deploy them where they matter: automating real business decisions in workflow engines.

-### ✅ The Solution
+## ✅ The Solution

 - **Input**: PMML file containing a decision tree model
 - **Output**: DMN decision table ready for deployment on Camunda, Flowable, or any DMN 1.3 compliant engine